jscutlery/convoyr/README.md

 You can easily create your own plugin.
 Plugins are plain objects that implement the `HttpExtPlugin` interface.

-The `handle` function provides you a way to access both `request` and `response` objects.
+The `handle` function provides a way to access both `request` and `response` objects.
 The response is accessible through piping the `next` function.
 Here you can transform the response event stream as well.

 ```ts
 import { HttpExtPlugin } from '@http-ext/core';